-Considered one of Australia’s leading comedians of the late 19th century, Charles Fanning worked for most of the leading managers of the period, including Harry Rickards.
+Considered one of Australia’s leading comedians of the late nineteenth century, Charles Fanning worked for most of the leading managers of the period, including Harry Rickards.
 He also operated his own companies at various times.
 Fanning formed a sketch act in 1894 with American soubrette Georgie Devoe and the pair later toured internationally for many years before settling in South Africa.

 - More details